 As almost anyone who uses a computer is somewhat aware, the actual operations of a computer are done with a binary number system.
 Traditionally, the two possible states for a binary system are represented by the digits for "zero" (0) and "one" (1) although "off" and "on" or sometimes "no" and yes" are closer to what is actually involved.
 Most of the time a typical PC user has no need to think about this aspect of computers, but every now and then one gets confronted with the underlying nature of the binary system.

-A PLC user, specifically the PLC programmer, should be familiar with the binary system.
+A PLC user should be more aware of the binary system specifically the PLC programmer.
 This appendix will provide an explanation of the numbering systems most commonly used by a PLC.

 Binary Numbering System